What are my options at retirement from a pension plan?

-- a cash lump sum known as an uncrystallised funds pension lump sum
+- A cash lump sum known as an uncrystallised funds pension lump sum1.

-You can normally start taking pension benefits from the age of 55.
-You can only take pension benefits earlier than this if you have a protected pension age or if you’re in ill health.
+You can normally start taking pension benefits from the age of 55 (increasing to age 57 on 6 April 2028).
+You may be able to take pension benefits earlier than this if you have a protected pension age or if you’re in ill health.